morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

-# Week XX: 16S Amplicon analysis - Part 2
+# Week 04: 16S Amplicon analysis - Part 2

 In this tutorial, we will continue working with 16S amplicon data, this time comparing samples and performing statistical analysis.
 We will continue working in R, but handing off our Dada2 processed samples to the package Phyloseq.